RsyncProject/rsync/rsync.1.md

     file are ignored, as are whole-line comments that start with '`;`' or '`#`' (filename rules that contain those characters are unaffected).

+    If a line begins with "`- `" (dash, space) or "`+ `" (plus, space), then the type of rule is being explicitly specified as an exclude or an include (respectively).
+Any rules without such a prefix are taken to be an exclude.

+    If a line consists of just "`!`", then the current filter rules are cleared before adding any further rules.

     If _FILE_ is '`-`', the list will be read from standard input.

 0.  `--include=PATTERN`

-    This option is a simplified form of the [`--filter`](#opt) option that defaults to an include rule and does not allow the full rule-parsing syntax of normal filter rules.
+    This option is a simplified form of the [`--filter`](#opt) option that specifies an include rule and does not allow the full rule-parsing syntax of normal filter rules.
+This is equivalent to specifying `-f'+ PATTERN'`.

     See the [FILTER RULES](#) section for detailed information on this option.